Stickydicee/portfolio/proxmox/proxmox-install/lxc.md

 After the post-installation process and reboot, you are ready to start creating LXC containers and virtual machines.

+To simplify the setup process, I primarily use helper scripts, which are also referenced in the `post-install.md` documentation.
+Specifically, I use the advanced installation method with helper scripts to apply my own configuration.
+The same configuration steps performed by those scripts are reflected throughout this documentation.

 ---

 ## Creating an LXC Container